shadow/shadow/docs/Using-the-browser-plug-in.md

 This will create directories for each hostname (namely `bits.wikimedia.org`,`en.wikipedia.org`, `upload.wikimedia.org` and `www.wikipedia.org`) and download the HTML document and the embedded resources to the respective directory.

-Then each hostname need to node in shadow.
+Then each hostname needs to have a node in Shadow.
 The host file, hosts.xml, for this example should therefore look something like this:

 ```xml
 <!--